PRNP hosts and sponsors a variety of professional development events for STEM teachers. Learn More

 PRNP News & Events

-Visit our Resources /Lesson Links section to find a link to our Goggle Docs Resource Folder where we have uploaded lessons and resources for the various workshops that were presented at the PRNP Reflective STEM Practitioner professional development day as well as from past professional development events!
+Visit our Resources /Lesson Links section to find a link to our Goggle Docs Resource Folder where we have uploaded lessons and resources for the various workshops that were presented at the PRNP Project-based Learning in the STEM Classroom professional development day as well as from past professional development events!

 STEM Teachers Attending Events in 2015-16